vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/README.rst

 ---------------------

 - Python installed on host workstation (2.7.3 or newer)
-- xTIMEcomposer Studio version 13.0.0 (beta) or newer
+- xTIMEcomposer Studio version 13 Community or Enterprise

 Required Repositories
 ---------------------